 I came across this old local printing factory where the printing presses were still feverishly whirring away inside.
 Looking through a crack in the window the scene reminded me of my days working at a newspaper company in the UK.

-The old and the new often clash in Macau but somehow the cacophony of different styles work together quite well.
+The old and the new often clash in Macau but somehow the cacophony of different styles works together quite well.
 I noticed there seemed to be a lot of people driving done-up cars for some unknown reason.

 Opposite the square can be found A-Ma Temple (媽閣廟), which is the oldest in Macau, having been built in the 15th century.
 It’s another popular spot for tourists so expect it to be busy.

-I spotted a girl holding a bundle of burning incense sticks while she waited to pray at the shrine – I wondered if she’d picked that outfit especially to match the temple? 😉
+I spotted a girl holding a bundle of burning incense sticks while she waited to pray at the shrine – I wondered if she’d picked that outfit especially to match the temple 😉

 Those with more money to burn (sorry) can purchase a large incense coil which is able to burn for an extended period, from hours to days.
 I quite like the smell but wouldn’t fancy it all day long.